-My physical inspection of the roof void area was restricted due to the presence of a significant amount of insulation material, a lack of suitable crawl boards and the limited size of the space.
-As a result the roof void area was only viewed from the access hatches.
+My physical inspection of the common roof void area was restricted due to insulation material and stored items.
+As a result the roof void area was only viewed from the access hatch.

 My inspection of the roof covering was restricted from ground level and some parts were not visible.